calebmkim/mysportsblog/content/blog/historical-nba.md

 But the Raptors still went up 3-1 against the Warriors with a healthy Steph, Klay, and Draymond.
 That's pretty impressive.
 In my opinion, they're clearly better than both of the teams in the next tier.

+The reason I don't have them ahead of the Lakers is because I don't think the Raptors 2nd best player (Pascal Siakam) was nearly as good as the Lakers' (Anthony Davis).

 ### Tier 5: Honestly not that good for an NBA Champion

 **11.'21-'22 Warriors**